aruba/pyaoscx/README.md

 # pyaoscx

 These modules are written for AOS-CX API v1 and v10.04.
-These scripts are written for devices running AOS-CX firmware version 10.04.
+These scripts are written for devices running AOS-CX firmware version 10.04 or greater.

-For this initial release, it is recommended to use the v1 AOS-CX API.
-See the Release Notes for more information.
+See the [Release Notes](RELEASE-NOTES.md) for more information.

+Please note that pyaoscx v2 is **not** backwards compatible for pyaoscx v1 and earlier, so please specify the correct version when using pyaoscx in requirements.txt files

 ## Structure
+Detailed information about the structure and design can be found in the [Design document](pyaoscx/DESIGN.md).

 * REST API call functions are found in the modules in /pyaoscx.
 * REST API call functions are combined into other functions that emulate low-level processes.
 These low-level process functions are also placed in files in /pyaoscx.
 * Functions from the /pyaoscx files (API functions and low-level functions) are combined to emulate larger network configuration processes (workflows).
 These workflow scripts stored in the /workflows folder.

 ## How to contribute

-Please see the accompanying CONTRIBUTING.md file for guidelines on how to contribute to this repository.
+Please see the accompanying [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this repository.

 ## Git Workflow